Tapping dynamic forces in German science and research

 An evaluation by Fraunhofer and the consultancy firm Technopolis, dated January 2025, made positive remarks about the agency (no public communications appear to have been made on the results of the second evaluation dated this January).

-The authors of the evaluation draw attention to an important feature of the agency: reliance on a subject and technology neutral approach, unlike comparable agencies such as in the USA.
+The authors of the evaluation drew attention to an important feature of the agency: reliance on a subject and technology neutral approach, unlike comparable agencies such as in the USA.

 Operationally, the report described how the agency received over 2100 ideas for disruptive innovations by September 2024; it commissioned 90 studies to analyze the disruptive innovation potential of these ideas.
 The agency also held nine innovation competitions, launched various R&D projects and contributed plans for the reform of the German science and innovation system.
 SPRIND’s public communications were singled out for congratulation.